-Disability documentation must adequately verify the nature and extent of the disability in accordance with current professional standards and techniques, and it must clearly substantiate the need for all of the student's specific accommodation requests.
+Disability documentation is used to verify a student's request for accommodations.
 DSS documentation guidelines are based on the recommendations of the Association of Higher Education and Disability (AHEAD).

 Any cost incurred in obtaining additional documentation when the original records are inadequate is the responsibility of the student.